 - Bounce rate – Refers to the rate of users who enter your website and elect to leave, instead of moving on to other pages or areas within it.
 Bounce rate allows you to see how (in)effective your website actually is.

 Why are digital marketing metrics so important?

 Finally, it is important to understand that you are now operating in a market whose rules are constantly changing, so much so that it is even hard to write down formulas for success, since the corresponding algorithm keeps changing.
 Digital marketing metrics allow you to leverage your competitive advantage and gain a better understanding of your company’s current position in the market, while also helping your decision-making.
 Digital marketing metrics will help you to pinpoint new opportunities and figure out the necessary investment to deliver on them.
 Just by selecting your metrics, you’ll already have an extra help to keep focused on your target market and target users.
 Metrics will also allow you to measure your strong suits and weakest links, both in terms of your current strategy and its execution.
-It is also be possible, through digital marketing metrics, to evaluate your investment needs and check if they are adequate or need some reinforcement.
-Finally, in a very general way, digital marketing metrics allow you to tweak your strategy as it unrolls, correcting minor mismatches before those sink your entire strategy.
-One undeniable advantage of any digital marketing strategy is that failing becomes incredibly cheaper than failure in a traditional marketing setting; and so any failures are also much more easily corrected.
+It is also possible, through digital marketing metrics, to evaluate your investment needs and check if they are adequate or need some reinforcement.
+Finally, in a very general way, digital marketing metrics allows you to tweak your strategy as it unrolls, correcting minor mismatches before those sink your entire strategy.
+One undeniable advantage of any digital marketing strategy is that failing becomes incredibly cheaper than failure in a traditional marketing setting, and so any failures are also much more easily corrected.